Last Updated on January 28, 2024 by Carrie Stephens

 Bright Colorful Plumage

-Colorful plumage is used as camouflage, even when the colors are very bright.
-Green is one of the best colors for hiding in a forest.
-That’s why many parrots are green or have green highlights.
+Colorful plumage serves as camouflage, even when the colors are bright.
+Green is among the best colors for hiding in a forest, which is why many parrots are green or have green highlights.

-Other common colors, such as orange, yellow, and red, blend well in tropical forests.
-After all, plants, leaves, and fruit often brandish these colors themselves.
+After all, plants, leaves, and fruit often brandish these colors.
 Parrots native to rainforests, like macaws, cockatoos, and parakeets, are the most colorful birds to fit in with their environments.

-The plumage of gray parrots, like African grays and rosy cockatoos, reflect the light of the sun on very sunny days.
-This can obscure the parrot from view while flying.
+The plumage of gray parrots, like African grays and rosy cockatoos, reflects the sun’s light on sunny days, which can obscure the parrot from view while flying.

-Homogeneity is when all the animals in a group look almost the same.
-Parrots flock in groups of the same species, so they all have similar:
+Homogeneity is when all the animals in a group look virtually the same.
+Parrots flock in groups of the same species with similar colors, plumage, size, and shape.

 Homogeneity is a primary defense.
-While feeding on the ground or on clay licks, parrots ensure that predators can’t spot and focus on one individual in a mass of uniform color.
+While feeding on the ground or clay licks, parrots ensure that predators can’t see one individual in a mass of uniform color.

-This is especially effective against birds of prey.
+This is effective against birds of prey.
 Raptors will fly overhead, looking down on the forest for prey.
-As they do, they may fail to notice the huge flock of parrots because it looks like foliage instead.
+As they do, they may fail to notice the large flock of parrots because they look like foliage.

-Another primary defense is a parrot’s tendency to perch high up.
-This prevents them from falling prey to non-flying predators that hunt on the jungle floor.
-Their high vantage point will keep them out of sight and less noticeable than other small prey.
+Perching high up prevents them from falling prey to ground-based predators.
+Their high vantage point keeps them out of sight and makes them less noticeable than other small prey.

-Likewise, parrots have sentries who make distinctive calls.
-They can alert the entire flock when a predator is spotted.
-The flock can then fly away in droves, which serves as a means of escape.
-It confuses and even startles the predator, giving the birds more time to flee.
+Parrots have sentries with distinctive calls that alert the flock when a predator is spotted.
+The flock can fly away, which confuses and startles predators, giving parrots time to flee.

-For a parrot, flight is the best defense there is.
-They can quickly bolt into the air, getting out of reach and escaping to safety.
-Parrots will not hesitate to fly at the nearest sign of danger.
-After all, it’s better to be safe than sorry.
+Parrots’ best defense is flight.
+They can quickly take off into the air, get out of reach, and escape to safety.
+Parrots will fly away at the first sign of danger.

-Their tendency to stay in flocks can help with this.
-The parrot sentinels will keep watch and alert the others whenever they spot a predator.
-This is a signal for the entire group to quickly fly away.
+Their tendency to stay in flocks is beneficial.
+The parrot sentinels will watch and alert the others whenever they spot a predator, which results in the entire flock flying away.

-A parrot’s last line of defense is to bite.
-Parrots have powerful beaks, with some types able to bite clean through bone.
-However, parrots only bite if they’re cornered and know their life is in danger.
+Parrots have strong beaks, with macaws able to bite through bone.
+Parrots only bite if they’re cornered and believe their life is in danger.

-Parrots aren’t built to defend themselves by fighting.
-If the situation has gone so badly that parrots need to ‘fight’ instead of ‘flight,’ their chances of survival are low.
+Parrots rarely defend themselves by fighting.
+If the situation has gone so badly that parrots need to fight rather than fly away, their chances of survival are low.